 Some of the higher profile matters Alf has worked on include the insolvencies of:

 - the Virgin restructure (for the Queensland Government).

 Alf regularly advises on commercial litigation and dispute resolution, and has extensive experience in all levels of State and Federal Courts, including appellate courts, the High Court and numerous other courts and tribunals, including the Land Court and the Australian Competition Tribunal.

 He is regularly briefed by many of Australia's leading corporate and government entities.
 In addition to banks and financiers, Alf's disputes work extends to BHP Billiton, ENERGEX, Ergon, John Deere Limited, Port of Brisbane Corporation, the Queensland Government, Queensland Investment Corporation, Sumitomo Corporation and Rio Tinto.

-Alf is regularly named as a leading lawyer in both insolvency and litigation, including being ranked in Chambers Global as one of the world's leading lawyers in each year from 2006 to present, in the 2009 to current edition of Best Lawyers in Australia published by the Australian Financial Review for both litigation and insolvency, as the Lawyer of the Year in Insolvency and Reorganisation Law – Brisbane for 2021 and as one of the best 109 lawyers in Australia by the Australian in an independent survey of 160 general counsel.
+Alf is regularly named as a leading lawyer in both insolvency and litigation, including being ranked in Chambers Global as one of the world's leading lawyers in each year from 2006 to present, in the 2009 to current edition of Best Lawyers in Australia published by the Australian Financial Review for both litigation and insolvency, as the Lawyer of the Year in Insolvency and Reorganisation Law – Brisbane for 2021 by Doyle's Guide and as one of the best 109 lawyers in Australia by the Australian in an independent survey of 160 general counsel.